University of Texas System will be seeking approval for a medical school in Tyler

-TYLER, Texas (KLTV) - During a news conference at the Plaza Tower in downtown Tyler at 10 a.m. on Thursday, officials with the UR System announced that they will be seeking approval for a medical school in Tyler.
+TYLER, TEXAS (KLTV) - During a news conference at the Plaza Tower in downtown Tyler on Thursday, officials with the UT System announced that they will be seeking approval for a medical school in Tyler.

 Kevin Eltife, the chairman of the Board of Regents for the UT System, announced their plans to seek approval from the Board of Regents to establish a medical school in Tyler.